To view workshop presentations by:

 - Dr. Marjorie Rabiau, Clinical Psychologist

-- Ellie Ballentine, Psychologist and Mindfulness coach
+- Ellie Ballentine, Mindfulness coach

 Dr. Sonia Lupien holds a Ph.D. in Neuroscience from the University of Montreal, having completed studies at the Universities of California and Rockefeller in New York.
 She has completed over 20 years of research and published on the mechanisms of anxiety and stress and their effects on performance and memory.
 Currently, she holds the positions of Scientific Director of the Fernand-Seguin Research Centre (Louis H. Lafontaine Hospital), Professor, Department of Psychiatry, University of Montreal and Founder/Director of the Centre for Studies of Human Stress.
 In 2003, she was recognized as one of the “Top 10 Canadians Who Make a Difference” by Maclean’s Magazine.